Francis Shurrock: Exhibitions

-Although he was a full-time teacher Shurrock was also committed to his own work.
-He was a regular exhibitor of sculpture, painting, watercolours and prints, particularly in the 1930s, when he showed with the Canterbury and Otago Art Societies, The Group in Christchurch and on a number of occasions at the Royal Academy of Arts in London.
+Although he was a full-time teacher, Shurrock was also committed to his own work.
+He was a regular exhibitor of sculpture, painting, watercolours and prints, particularly in the 1930s, when he showed with the Canterbury and Otago Art Societies, The Group in Christchurch and, on a number of occasions, at the Royal Academy of Arts in London.
 Selected exhibitions include:

 1927 Annual Exhibition Dunedin Public Art Gallery Society.
 Shurrock’s exhibition of his sculpture The Gymnast was received with acclaim by local critics.
 “How splendid it would be if the hall could be dotted with figures such as Mr Shurrock’s Gymnast!
 His exhibits last year were life size, strong pieces of work, and one sees that when he works on a small scale there is as much work and as much strength.
 This little figure is alive with tense vigour.
 The modelling is faultless, and from whatever position one views it the pose is sheer joy.”
 The sculpture was purchased for the Dunedin Public Art Gallery by a group of art enthusiasts.

 1930s The Group.
-Shurrock contributed to four exhibitions (1931 32, 33, 34).
-In 1932 his bust of artist Christopher Perkins was described as, ‘a vigorous and masterly impression of an extraordinary artist and man.
-The head and torso are freely and broadly modelled, giving a cast which very ably combines masculinity with sensitiveness.’
-In the other shows Shurrock exhibited lino cuts, watercolours and woodblock prints.
+Shurrock contributed to four exhibitions (1931, 1932, 1933 and 1934).
+In 1932, his bust of artist Christopher Perkins was described as "a vigorous and masterly impression of an extraordinary artist and man.
+The head and torso are freely and broadly modelled, giving a cast which very ably combines masculinity with sensitiveness."
+In the other shows, Shurrock exhibited linocuts, watercolours and woodblock prints.

 1934 Annual Academy of Arts Exhibition.
 Shurrock exhibited woodblock prints.
-‘Mr Francis Shurrock in his two colour-block prints, succeeds in giving an effect of soft colour, without any inaccuracy in the register of any of the numerous blocks.’
+"Mr Francis Shurrock in his two colour-block prints, succeeds in giving an effect of soft colour, without any inaccuracy in the register of any of the numerous blocks."

 1934 and 1939 Royal Academy of Arts Exhibition, London.
 His inclusion in the 1934 exhibition had surprised Shurrock.
-He had sent a plaster cast bust of Mr Edward Armstrong, architect of the Robert McDougall Art Gallery, to England for casting and his British agent had forwarded the bronze to the Royal Academy of Arts who had accepted it for exhibition.
+He had sent a plaster cast bust of Mr Edward Armstrong, architect of the Robert McDougall Art Gallery, to England for casting, and his British agent had forwarded the bronze to the Royal Academy of Arts, who had accepted it for exhibition.
 The 1939 exhibition included another of Shurrock’s cast bronze heads.

 1940 New Zealand Art: A Centennial Exhibition Wellington.
-Shurrock had five works selected including the Commemorative panel for the Robert McDougall Art Gallery and his bronze bust of Christopher Perkins that was illustrated in the catalogue.
+Shurrock had five works selected, including the Commemorative panel for the Robert McDougall Art Gallery and his bronze bust of Christopher Perkins that was illustrated in the catalogue.

 2000 Francis Shurrock: Shaping New Zealand Sculpture Robert McDougall Art Gallery.
-Curator Mark Stocker commented on this exhibition’s timing, ‘In 1932, Shurrock published an article entitled McDougall Art Gallery, Christchurch in Art in New Zealand, which welcomed, described and illustrated the 'new gallery' as it then was.
-Now, in 2000–1, Shurrock's work is among the very last to be exhibited in the McDougall before its closure and replacement by the new art gallery.’
+Curator Mark Stocker commented on this exhibition’s timing: "in 1932, Shurrock published an article entitled McDougall Art Gallery, Christchurch in Art in New Zealand, which welcomed, described and illustrated the 'new gallery' as it then was.
+Now, in 2000–1, Shurrock's work is among the very last to be exhibited in the McDougall before its closure and replacement by the new art gallery."

 2025 Dear Shurrie: Francis Shurrock and his Contemporaries Christchurch Art Gallery.
 Curated by Peter Vangioni and Felicity Milburn.